tintfoundation/tint/README.markdown

 In this scenario, an internet visible machine will be running as a hub.
 Assuming this is a preconfigured Rasberry Pi, you would:
 * Plug in your Pi between your router and your modem
 * Plug in the thumbdrive you received with your Pi and install the chrome extension and public key
-* Click connect on the button in chrome
+* Click connect on the button in chrome and follow the instructions on sharing your identity with friends and adding your friends identities

 # Protocols